ddokugg/ddokugg/README.md

 ## Welcome guys~ 👋

-🔭 I’m learning ecological engineering ...
+🔭 I’m learning ecological engineering

-🌱 Also, I’m learning computer engineering toooo...
+🌱 Also, I’m learning computer engineering toooo

 <!--
 **ddokugg/ddokugg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...